The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-The IRS specifies that Armed Forces reservists, fee-basis state or local government officials, and employees with impairment-related work expenses can still write expenses off on their tax returns.
+Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses can file Form 2106 or 2106-EZ to deduct ordinary and necessary expenses related to their jobs.

 Do I file 2106 form or 2106-EZ form?

 Fill out either 2106 form or 2106-EZ form to claim these deductions.
-If you received no reimbursements at all, you’ll fill out the 2106-EZ form and if you received partial reimbursements, then you’ll fill out the 2106 form.
+If you received no reimbursements at all, you’ll fill out the 2106-EZ and if you received partial reimbursements, then you’ll fill out Form 2106.

 What can I deduct?